hed-standard/hed-matlab/README.md

 ## Usage

 To use HED tools, you first create a HED object by calling `getHedTools`.
-If you provide the optional host argument, the services are used, otherwise direct calls to Python.
+If you provide the optional host argument, the HED tools use services, otherwise direct calls to Python.
 Once created, you simply call the available methods using that reference.
 The process is summarized in the following diagram.